ClusterCockpit/cc-doc/content/en/docs/tutorials/prod-intro.md

 ### Inconsistent device naming between `cc-metric-collector` and batch job scheduler adapter

-The batch job scheduler adapter (e.g. `cc-slurm-sync`) provides a list of resources that are used by the job. `cc-backend` will query `cc-metric-store` with exactly those resource ids for getting all metrics for a job.
+The batch job scheduler adapter (e.g. `cc-slurm-adapter`) provides a list of resources that are used by the job. `cc-backend` will query the internal `metric-store` with exactly those resource ids for getting all metrics for a job.
 As a consequence if `cc-metric-collector` uses another systematic the metrics will not be found.

-If you have GPU accelerators `cc-slurm-sync` should use the PCI-E device addresses as ids.
-The option `use_pci_info_as_type_id` for the nvidia and rocm-smi collectors in the collector configuration must be set to true.
+If you have GPU accelerators `cc-slurm-adapter` should use the PCI-E device addresses as ids.
+The option `gpuPciAddrs` for the nvidia and rocm-smi collectors in the collector configuration must be configured.
-To validate and debug problems you can use the `cc-metric-store` debug endpoint:
+To validate and debug problems you can use the `cc-backend` debug endpoint:

 ```bash
 curl -H "Authorization: Bearer $JWT" -D - "http://localhost:8080/api/debug"
 ```

 This will return the current state of `cc-metric-store`.
-You can search for a hostname and there scroll for all topology leaf nodes that are available.
+You can search for a hostname and scroll there for all topology leaf nodes that are available.

 ### Missing nodes in subcluster node lists

 ClusterCockpit supports multiple subclusters as part of a cluster.
-A subcluster in this context is a homogeneous hardware partition with a dedicated metric and device configuration. `cc-backend` dynamically matches the nodes a job runs on to subcluster node list to figure out on which subcluster a job is running.
+A subcluster in this context is a homogeneous hardware partition with a dedicated metric and device configuration. `cc-backend` dynamically matches the nodes a job runs on to a subcluster node list to figure out on which subcluster a job is running.
 If nodes are missing in a subcluster node list this fails and the metric list used may be wrong.